Sign up for or purchase the Power BI service as an individual

 Use self-service sign-up to start an individual trial of the Power BI paid version

 When your free individual trial of Power BI expires, or you cancel your trial, your license changes back to its previous version of Power BI, either free or Pro.
-The trial cannot be extended.
+The trial can't be extended.
 For more information, see Features by license type.

 If you'd like to cancel your trial before the expiration date, select your account icon and choose Cancel trial.